Runeozzyman/Song-Off/README.md

 4. **Using layouts and the `Outlet` component**
    - Implementing child routes within a layout component.
    - Applying layout-specific structure and styling to groups of routes.

+5. **Using Declarative design rather than Imperative**
+   - Using declarative design helps to abstract away low-level DOM manipulation